Top ten things to do in Barcelona: Our Bucket List

 You can opt to go up the towers for better views of the city.
 There are no big platforms though.
-There’s a wire roofed 5 metre long bridge which you can fit a camera lens through and windows throughout the tower for photos and viewing.
+There’s a wire roofed 5-metre long bridge which you can fit a camera lens through and windows throughout the tower for photos and viewing.
 There’s also a spot where two people can stand on a balcony for that winning city-scape selfie.
 If you struggle with vertigo, do expect a huge ordeal down the final spiralling staircase.
-People will tell you it’s safe because you can’t fit down the hole I the middle of the stair case, but you definitely could fall and bounce off every level of the staircase in my opinion.
-Clearly Not for the faint hearted or overthinking types.
+People will tell you it’s safe because you can’t fit down the hole in the middle of the staircase, but you definitely could fall and bounce off every level of the staircase in my opinion.
+Clearly Not for the faint-hearted or overthinking types.

 Book yourself a street art tour